Risk Management Structure

 - media reports regarding the Company's business and financial performance;

 - lawsuits threatened or filed against us, or developments in pending lawsuits;

 - developments in anticipated or new legislation or regulatory actions; and

-- other events or factors, including those resulting from natural disasters, pandemics, war, or incidents of terrorism or other adverse events, or responses to these events.
+- other events or factors, including those resulting from pandemics, war or incidents of terrorism, or responses to these events.

-In addition, broad market and industry fluctuations and general economic, political and market conditions, such as recessions, interest rate changes or foreign currency exchange fluctuations, may negatively impact the market price of our common stock regardless of our actual operating performance.
+Broad market and industry fluctuations and general economic, political and market conditions, such as recessions, interest rate changes or foreign currency exchange fluctuations, may negatively impact the market price of the Company's common stock regardless of its actual operating performance.

 - Investor Relations